keybase/client/browser/README.md

 Once you have development versions of the extension in your browsers, run through the following to quickly QA any changes you have made.
-Check that the button appears and you can chat `joshblum` on :
+Check that the button appears and you can chat `joshblum` on:

 * [keybase.io](https://keybase.io/joshblum)
 * [reddit](https://www.reddit.com/user/joshblum)